 The chart below shows the growth of 10,000 USD at different growth rates over 40 years.

 There are numerous ways for you to access investment opportunities.
 Which is most appropriate will likely be determined by where you are from, where you currently live, where your money is and what it is that you’d like to invest in.
-As somebody living away from their country of birth, (an expat, if you will) you are able to choose from a number of account providers in locations globally who tailor solutions to the requirements of people in situations like yourself.
+As somebody living away from their country of birth in Japan, (an expat, if you will) you are able to choose from a number of account providers in locations globally who tailor solutions to the requirements of people in situations like yourself.
 This will commonly entail portability (the account follows you around the world if you move), ease of access (you can take your money out as and when you need it), global investment access (ability to invest in instruments across the world) and sometimes tax privilege and tax planning capabilities (reduce or mitigate tax compliantly).
-If you are planning for the long term you should remain cognizant that your personal circumstances are likely to change,along with the world in which you are to be investing.
+If you are planning for the long term you should remain cognizant that your personal circumstances are likely to change, along with the world in which you are to be investing and that will redefine how you should invest lump sums of capital.
 Choosing an account that permits you ongoing flexibility to adapt to these circumstances is important.
 The decisions you make with your capital today will come to form the foundation of your future financial security.
 Judicious financial planning now will reap dividends for the rest of your life and being financially successful is rarely the result of taking large risks and making consecutively correct gambles with money; it is the result of a slow and steady journey, remaining committed to the same strategy throughout, to reach an unchanging destination.
 Once you have made the decision to invest, the rest is patience.